 An analysis of the role of revolutionary change in modern Latin American history which emphasizes the major social and political revolutions in Mexico and Cuba and which examines the impact of Peronismo in Argentina, the military "revolution" in Peru in the 1960s and the more recent Sandinista regime in Nicaragua.
-Prerequisite: at least sophomore standing.
+Prerequisite: at least one year of college coursework.